Wangyulin-user/TUMSyn/README.md

 The following steps can help you to train your own network for text-guided MR image synthesis.

 #### Step 1.
-Set the hyper-parameters of the image synthesis model in the [config](https://github.com/Wangyulin-user/TUMSyn/blob/main/configs/train_lccd_sr.yaml) file. you can modify the file roots of training/validation datasets and the batch sizes of model training.
+Set the hyper-parameters of the image synthesis model in the [config](https://github.com/Wangyulin-user/TUMSyn/blob/main/configs/train_lccd_sr.yaml) file.
 #### Step 2.
 Train the model by simply running the following command:

      python train.py